Seluxit/meteor-accounts-oidc/packages/seluxit_oidc/README.md

 # seluxit:oidc package

-A Meteor implementation of OpenID Connect Login flow
+A Meteor implementation of OpenID Connect Login flow based on `switch:oidc`.

 ## Usage and Documentation